 When real cameras fail to act as a deterrent, they can at least provide valuable evidence to help catch criminals after the fact.
 With many home burglaries, there are no leads for the police to act.
 They will investigate the crime the best they can, but without any evidence to point them in the right direction.
 There is a good chance the crime will go unsolved.
-With real cameras on the premises, you can provide the police with vital leads that can make a significant difference in their attempts to track the perpetrators down.
+With real video surveillance on the premises, you can provide the police with vital leads that can make a significant difference in their attempts to track the perpetrators down.

 The Benefits of Installing Real Camera

 A real surveillance camera comes with some distinct advantages that you would not get with dummy cameras.
 As I mentioned above, real surveillance systems record video, and they can be used to provide evidence in the event of a crime.
 Additionally, they can act as a deterrent to even the most experienced criminals; when they identify the fact that it is a real camera, they will know that you are serious about your protection.

 For most people, those two points will be enough to convince them of the value of installing real cameras over fakes.
 However, modern wireless security camera system comes with a range of benefits that you might not even realize.
 Today’s wireless alarm cameras can integrate into your alarm system or connect to the internet to open up a wide range of useful features.

 Real-Time Monitoring and Alerts

-With cameras that are connected to a smart security system, you can keep an eye on your home no matter where you are.
-Most new home automation systems have apps that allow you to monitor your cameras from a smartphone, tablet, or a laptop.
+With cameras that are connected to a smart alarm system, you can keep an eye on your home no matter where you are.
+Most new home automation systems companies apps that allow you to monitor your wireless systems from smartphones, tablets, or laptops.
 That means you can check on your home any time you feel the need.